Hilary-Ly/anthology.js/README.md

 Here you will find a list of the articles and various readings as well as some people and blogs we think you should follow; after all, JavaScript is a massive community with many thought leaders!

+The goal: Turn this into a nice website.

 ## Books

 ### JavaScript